What is GaN?

 Conventional polar nitride optoelectronic devices suffer from deleterious polarization effects.
 By adjusting the crystal orientation, semi-polar materials significantly reduce these polarization effects and greatly improve efficiency.

-Ostendo's proprietary semi-polar fabrication technology allows us to produce semi-polar GaN wafers that are 2", and soon 4" and 6".
+Ostendo's proprietary semi-polar fabrication technology allows us to produce semi-polar GaN wafers that are 2",4", and 6".

 Reduced internal polarization & piezo-fields.